mui/material-ui/docs/data/base/components/slider/slider.md

 - always
 - only when hovering over the thumb - using CSS

-The following demo shows how to render the value label when the mouse is hovered on the thumb:
+The following demo shows how to render the value label when the mouse is hovering over the thumb:

 {{"demo": "UnstyledSliderValueLabel.js"}}